Direct nonlinear Fourier transform algorithms for the computation of solitonic spectra in focusing nonlinear Schr\"odinger equation: Computation of eigenvalues

 To test our new hybrid algorithm, we again employ the over-soliton potential from the previous subsection \ref{subsec:mult} with five solitonic modes, and plot the error of the eigenvalues computed in Fig.~\ref{fig:hybrid}.
 We test the different combinations of the NFT algorithms from Subs.~\ref{subsec:meth} (we do not use the RK method in this section as it is too time consuming) combined with contour integration methods from Subs.~\ref{subsec:contour} and iterative methods from Subs.~\ref{subsec:iter}.

-{{We see that, in general, runtime reduces comparably with contour integrals approach (see table 2), but it is still larger than runtime of some iterative algorithms (see runtime labels in Figs.~\ref{fig:poolsol}~and~\ref{fig:poolrec}).}} We see that the largest runtime is demonstrated by the Sidi and Steffensen methods, but the latter show a surprisingly high accuracy when coupled with the BO NFT algorithm.
+{{We see that, in general, runtime reduces comparably with contour integrals approach, but it is still larger than runtime of some iterative algorithms (see Table~\ref{t:multitimes} for the runtimes of BO method used as example).}} We see that the largest runtime is demonstrated by the Sidi and Steffensen methods, but the latter show a surprisingly high accuracy when coupled with the BO NFT algorithm.
 The NR, Muller and secant algorithms perform fairly similar in terms of runtime, but the Muller method displays a worse accuracy.
 If we combine the NR and secant methods with any of the integral methods, then the utilization of both the DL and aDL approaches gives similar results.
 It means, that both the DL and aDL methods supply a sufficiently good initial approximation to reach our desired zero.